 Next door to the Black Mountain Chocolate Factory is another one of the best places in Winston-Salem to indulge a vice—Broad Branch Distillery.
 If you like whiskey and rum, this former tobacco warehouse in the Arts District is the place to be.

-Broad Branch is a grain-to-glass distillery, overseeing every part of the process that results in their premium whiskeys and other spirits.
+Broad Branch, one of 25 distilleries in North Carolina, is a grain-to-glass distillery.
+They oversee every part of the process that results in their premium whiskeys and other spirits.
 Stop by for a tasting and a tour that will take you behind the scenes.
 Our favorites were Smashing Violet, a blueberry-infused smooth North Carolina whiskey with a hint of natural sweetness, and the forthcoming Sungrazer rum that draws some of its great flavor from being aged in port and whiskey barrels.

 Step into history at the Reynolda House Museum